 With his group, he is partner in numerous national and international research projects, currently he also coordinates a FP7-SME project.
 Michael Harasek works also on the application of experimental and computational fluid dynamics in many fields of chemical engineering for process analysis and optimization.
 He is author or co-author of more than 50 publications and 7 patents.

 Marcus Hummel joined the EEG in 2009.
-He holds a degree in process engineering (Energy and Environmental Engineering) at the Vienna University of Technology.
+He holds a degree in process engineering (Energy and Environmental Engineering) at the TU Wien.
 In his diploma thesis he developed a "Model for scenario analyses about the technical possibilities of renewable energy systems" working as a research assistant at the Institute of Industrial Ecology in St.Pölten.
 One year he studied at the University of Granada in Spain.

 His research interests include technical and environmental as well as economical and political aspects of energy systems.
 Focus lies on the understanding of possible future developments of energy systems using techno-economic modelling approaches.
 The aim is to help develop sound political measures for the transition to sustainable energy systems in a low-carbon society.